 A complete application (LLM and PhD programs) consists of the following:

-- Two Recommendations (electronic or paper) from professors who taught you at law school.
+- Two Recommendations (completed online) from professors who taught you at law school.

 PhD applicants: one of your referees should be your LLM supervisor.